 Reliability and Maintenance

-- Access to maintenance is comparatively easier with overhead systems, but being expose to weather conditions means increased frequency of maintenance to the transformers.
+- Access to maintenance is comparatively easier with overhead systems, but being exposed to weather conditions means increased frequency of maintenance to the transformers.

 - Underground systems cost more firstly but are less vulnerable to outages, lowering maintenance in the long term.